interactive essay · draft

 This is the benefit of the transfer function.
 A finite list of marked points in $\mathbb{C}$ — at most $n$ poles and $n-1$ zeros — is a complete, basis-free summary of what the network does to any input, ever.
 This is the answer to "what has the network learned": a configuration of points in the complex plane.

-Drag a pole or a zero in the playground below; the frequency response and impulse response update live.
+Drag a pole or a zero in the playground below; the frequency response and impulse response update in real time.
 Poles come in complex-conjugate pairs because $W$ is real, and the widget enforces this by mirroring across the real axis.

 § 4